A Brief History of Stainless Steel

 The above equation forms the basis of a stainless steel alloy, but all sorts of elements are used to form different grades of stainless.
 These different grades have different properties and capabilities and are therefore used for different purposes in many cases.
 Most of the production for stainless steel is within a group of 10 alloys, but there are over 250 stainless steel alloys that can currently be produced.

 Why is Stainless Steel So Popular in Manufacturing?

 Let’s investigate corrosion resistance a little more though.
 Why does it have corrosion resistance?
 Why does stainless steel not rust?
 The short answer: Chromium.
 Let’s look back at our equation up top.
-Iron, being the base metal in most stainless steels, usually rusts relatively quickly when exposed to oxygen on its lonesome.
+Iron, being the base metal in most stainless steel, usually rusts relatively quickly when exposed to oxygen on its lonesome.
 What separates stainless from carbon steel or other types of steel, is the chromium oxide layer that is added to this base metal.
 This layer works to form a passive film which greatly increases the corrosion resistance and, in turn, minimizes rust.
-As one might guess, increasing the amount of chromium, increases the resistance to corrosion.
+As one might guess, increasing the amount of chromium increases the resistance to corrosion.